samsquire/ideas5/README.md

 # 4. Orthogonality and nested placement relationships and rules

-When we move things around, we may also want to move them according to a multiple rules.
+When we move things around, we may also want to move them according to a multiple rules simultaneously.

-# 5. No matter how small the task, it composes and parallelises well
+# 5. No matter how small or large the task, it composes and parallelises well

 Imagine you're writing a web scraper, there are multiple steps in the procedure to scraping that need to be efficiently multitasked and scheduled.
 It would be nice if the unit of parallelization could be scaled up and down based on the characteristics of the calculation.